manalynx/100-days-of-code/log.md

 2- Focused more on learning CSS . \
 3- Started the next project “ Building a Set of Colored Markers” at freeCodeCamp.

+**Thoughts**:\
-**Thoughts** As a coffee lover ,I loved this project.
+As a coffee lover ,I loved this project.
 I was doing it happly as if its a real world's project not only for learning.\ Some of what I learned : \
 1- Pseudo selector.\
 2- Dealing with div.\
 3- CSS was the main focus.\and much more.